 - Prepare a presentation for the assigned class meeting time using the current literature on the approved topic of your choice. - Distribute a pdf of the slides to the class immediately after your presentation.
-While you may use a review article as source material, you must draw your own Figures for this presentation in ChemDraw (no copy/paste from the pdf or elsewhere). - Prepare a problem based on your lecture.
+While you may use a review article to get you started, you should refer to original literature reports as your primary source.
+You must draw your own Figures for this presentation in ChemDraw (no copy/paste from the pdf or elsewhere). - Prepare a problem based on your lecture.
 It must be of suitable complexity to work in class (not too easy or too hard).
 Include as the last slide of your presentation. - Prepare a second problem to include on the problem set.